cmdcolin/BandageJS/README.md

 BandageJS is a fork of BandageNG that focuses on compiling the layout engine to WASM for use on webpages

+This process was a Claude AI based conversion

 Live demo https://jbrowse.org/demos/bandagejs/

 ## Screenshot